 When bread is finished, let cool for 10 to 15 minutes before removing from pan.
 I usually lift the lid of the machine for a few minutes, then remove the pan (with bread) from the machine and lay it on its side while it cools.
 Also, remove the little mixer thing from the bottom of the loaf before slicing.
 I find that metal in my bread isn’t very tasty.

 Yields 1 (2-pound) loaf

-Notes: If, like me, you rarely have potato starch on hand, use an equal amount of tapioca starch or cornstarch.
-You can also use brown rice flour in place of the white rice flour, depending on your preference or availability of ingredients.
+Notes: If you don’t have potato starch on hand, use an equal amount of tapioca starch or cornstarch.
+Brown rice flour is preferable because it doesn’t have the grainy texture that white rice flour does.